nair0lf32/zer0ne-blog/README.md

 Note that I won't include those who give flags away (this is a fine selection sir)

 - [0xdf hack stuff](https://0xdf.gitlab.io/): mostly htb machines but this guy is still active (searching a box is not available though)
+- [infosecwriteups](https://infosecwriteups.com/): many people post writeups there, but remember it is part of medium (not free)
+- [awesomectf](https://c4pr1c3.github.io/awesome-ctf/) they have writeups too.
+That and...well, everything about ctfs

 Good luck and Have fun!